- Strike speed is especially important to the life of a snake. It is the difference between a big dinner or going to bed hungry.

 Speed on Water: 2.5 Miles Per Hour

-#4: King Cobra — The Snakes With the Fastest Killing Poison
+#4: King Cobra — The Snakes With The Fastest Killing Venom

 Time to Kill a Human: 30 Minutes

-#3: Eastern Diamondback Rattlesnake — The Fastest Strike Speed in America
+#3: Cottonmouth — The Fastest Strike Speed In America

 Strike Speed: 2.67 Meters Per Second